Zargath/azure-pipelines-dependency-track/README.md

     thresholdLow: '0'
 ```
 ## Installation
-Dependency Track for Azure DevOps Pipelines can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GSoft.dependency-track-vsts).
+Dependency Track for Azure DevOps Pipelines can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=eshaar-me.vss-dependency-track-integration).

 ## License
-Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
-You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.
+This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license [HERE](LICENSE).

 Dependency-Track is Copyright (c) Steve Springett.
 All Rights Reserved.
 https://github.com/DependencyTrack/dependency-track